ericrogler/Green-Book/Z007x_Math_And_Calculus.md

 Money (and currency) affords goods and services to keep you alive.

-Money or no money, doing cool things with math, even if you cannot directly apply it, *is still pretty cool.*
+Money or no money, doing cool things with math, even if you cannot directly apply it, *is still pretty cool.* The less cool part, though, is the field is so incredibly diverse that no one single person will likely ever learn *all* of it.

 The average person may not get much mileage out of math, but the smarter person may.
-Not every person is expected to become an engineer (or even complete an engineering degree).
-There's also adjacent roles using math like physicists and analysts.
+Not every person is expected to become an engineer (or even complete an engineering degree) or suddenly be good at math just because they took a course in it.
+There's also adjacent roles using math like physicists and analysts, and countless roles using math in some way, shape, or form.

+If I had to name *only two* issues affecting math, it'd be the following:
+1. Math perceived negatively is normalized, so being bad at math is "ok" and competency starts sliding down.
+2. How math is taught across *the entire learning sequence* and all related curricula is flawed.

+I'm not sure which of these is easier to fix, as both issues could be forever ongoing or take many years to remedy.
+I'm not here to write a full solution to that because I'm focusing on the *importance* of math, which means more targeting issue 1 over issue 2.

-The main thing stopping people is math is difficult, but not in ways you'd expect and it still remains difficult even under perfect conditions.
+The main thing stopping people is math is "difficult," but not in ways you'd expect, and it still remains difficult even under perfect conditions.
 Sometimes it's so difficult even the professor or teacher outright admits the subject is just that intuitively difficult or unable to verbalize well before attempting to teach it anyways.
 There are certain fields where you can learn enough to explain what you don't understand.

 Much like with a musical instrument, there's a mental resilience someone must have where they won't be good for a while until they reach a certain point.
 Though someone may have the desire, they also must accept it will take time thinking about it and understanding it for math knowledge to set in.